nestjs/docs.nestjs.com/content/fundamentals/lazy-loading-modules.md

 > info **Hint** If you're familiar with the **Angular** framework, you might have seen the "lazy-loading modules" term before.
 Be aware that this technique is **functionally different** in Nest and so think about this as an entirely different feature that shares similar naming conventions.

+> warning **Warning** Do note that [lifecycle hooks methods](https://docs.nestjs.com/fundamentals/lifecycle-events) are not invoked in lazy loaded modules and services.

 #### Getting started

 To load modules on-demand, Nest provides the `LazyModuleLoader` class that can be injected into a class in the normal way: